-- Supplemental Nutrition Assistance Program Education (SNAP-Ed) programs nationwide help low-income communities improve healthy food access by establishing gardens to teach participants how to grow, cook, and store fruits and vegetables.
-The Live Healthy Houma project in Louisiana has the support of community leaders, the local recreation department, and business sponsors to sustain its success.
-In its first year, the community teaching garden donated more than 500 pounds of fresh produce to families experiencing food insecurity.
+- Supplemental Nutrition Assistance Program Education (SNAP-Ed) teaching gardens help participants learn how to grow, cook, and store fruits and vegetables.
+As one example, the Live Healthy Houma community garden donated more than 500 pounds of fresh produce to Louisiana families experiencing food insecurity.

-- Through another grant to National Association of Farmers Market Nutrition Programs (NAFMP), the Supplemental Nutrition Assistance Program (SNAP) is working to bring low-cost online SNAP purchasing and payment to farmers who market directly to consumers.
+- The Supplemental Nutrition Assistance Program (SNAP) is working with the National Association of Farmers Market Nutrition Programs (NAFMP) to bring low-cost online SNAP purchasing and payment to farmers who market directly to consumers.

 - Scientists at the USDA Agricultural Research Service conduct research to understand why people do or don’t eat fruits and vegetables at various ages.
 Some studies focus on underserved and at-risk populations.
 This research can help inform efforts to encourage healthy eating.